 When I think about books that surge in popularity at regular intervals, it's usually books that have a timeless component to them.
 The topics of these books are of enduring relevance---something in society's collective consciousness that causes people to remember that the event happened and to want to learn more.

 This remembering can be triggered by an anniversary, as it has been with Chernobyl, though it can be triggered by other events, too.
-After the terror attacks in Paris last year, Hemingway's A Moveable Feast again became a bestseller in France.
+After the terror attacks in Paris, Hemingway's A Moveable Feast again became a bestseller in France.

 Since I believe it's really a question of relevance rather than genre, I'm hesitant to say that nonfiction inherently sells better than fiction.
 There have certainly been single-printings of nonfiction books which lack that quality of timelessness and enduring relevance.
 But I will say, at least from what I've seen, it's much easier to come by that quality in nonfiction than fiction.